These are both popular, mid-range treadmills from Nordictrack that give you large, HD, full-color touch screen consoles.

 Nordictrack EXP 10i vs 1750 – Price

-The Nordictrack EXP10i is the high-end model in Nordictrack’s T-series of treadmills.
+The Nordictrack EXP10i is a mid-range model in Nordictrack’s EXP series of treadmills.

-These are home treadmills built to be more affordable than Nordictrack’s Commercial or high-incline treadmills.
+These are home treadmills built to be more affordable than Nordictrack’s Commercial treadmills.
 You can get it for around $1599 direct from the Manufacturer here.

 The Nordictrack 1750 treadmill is part of Nordictrack’s Commercial series.

-The Commercial series is built to be a bit tougher than the T-series of treadmills.
-The 1750 treadmill comes in a bit higher at around $1899 with a Special iFit included here.
+The Commercial series is built to be a bit tougher than the EXP series of treadmills.
+The 1750 treadmill comes in a bit higher at around $1899 with a Special iFit deal included here.

-So as of this writing, the EXP 10i treadmill is better if you’re on a budget as it’s the more affordable of the two.
+So as of this writing, the EXP 10i treadmill is better if you’re on a budget, since it’s the more affordable of the two.

 Nordictrack 1750 vs EXP 10i – Console

-Both treadmills gives you a large, 10-inch, HD touch-screen console.
+Both treadmills gives you an impressive, HD touch-screen console.
 This really makes the iFit world and studio workouts alot of fun to watch.